 Ashwin Subramaniam is an environmental consultant with 11 years of business experience across Asia.
 He is the founder and CEO at GA Circular, a research and strategy advisory firm that is driving circular economy in Asia.
 He has led various materials-flow analysis, research, strategy and implementation projects on circular economy in this region.
 He specialises in packaging and food waste in Singapore, Indonesia, Philippines, Thailand, Vietnam and India and has worked with multinational clients from consumer goods, packaging and petrochemical industries as well as government agencies.
 He is passionate about unlocking business opportunities in Asia from the annual USD120 billion worth of packaging waste and USD 1 trillion worth of food waste globally.

-She joined CPRRA in Oct.
+She worked at China Plastics Reuse and Recycling Association (CPRRA) in Oct.
 2018, and took CPRRA as the first China Sectoral Association to join Global Commitment raised by Ellen MacArthur Foundation and UNEP of “ New Plastics Economy” in late 2018.
-She also serves the external expert of EU-China Environmental Policy and Circular Economy Dialogue, WWF International Consultant on Platics.
+She also serves the external expert of EU-China Environmental Policy and Circular Economy Dialogue, ADB, World Bank, WWF International Consultant on Plastics projects.
 She was invited by China Delegation to WTO to attend first WTO event on plastic pollution, she was invited by EU to attend EU Circular Economy Conference and World Circular Economy Conference.
-She also the author of newspaper and magzine articles on Plastics, and was interviewed by media and CGTN.
-She is the leading figure in plastic recycling sector in China.
+She also the author of newspaper and magazine articles on Plastics, and was interviewed by media and CGTN.
+She is the leading figure in plastic recycling.

 Dr Casper Durandt was a founder member of numerous Extended Producer Responsibility (EPR) Companies, Chairman of the PET recycling company PETCO, founder member of the Glass Recycling Company and MetPac-SA.
 He has a PhD in Industrial Engineering focused on coupled manufacturing efficiency improvement.
 He has an MBA from the University of Stellenbosch, a B.Sc. in Mechanical Engineering from Pretoria University and is a qualified Professional Engineer with the International Engineering Council.